Points of Pride

 - Game Design:

-- Ranked two consecutive years by the Animation Career Review, on its list of the “Top 50 Schools in the U.S. for Game Design and Development” and the “Top 100 Schools for Animation and Game Design.”
+- Animation Career Review included Becker College on its list of the “Top 75 Schools in the U.S. for Game Design and Development,” 2012-2014.

 - Called “a popular destination for prospective game designers” by the U.S.News & World Report for two consecutive years.